Powered by RescueGroups.org

 • Reaction to New People: Friendly

 My name is Pawla and aren't I a gorgeous girl?
 I enjoy being around people but prefer a quiet environment.
-I would be happy to get all the attention from you so would be fine as only cat but I'd also like to be adopted with my friend Mary.
+I would be happy to get all the attention from you so I would be best as an only cat.
 I need to live indoors only since I am FIV+.
-But don't worry, I am not contagious and and I am a healthy girl.
-If you are interested in sharing your life with me, contact my foster mom at nearinc2004@yahoo.com.
+But don't worry, I am not contagious and I am a healthy girl.
+If you are interested in sharing your life with me submit an application at chthamanimalrescue.org.
 Read below about FIV.

 What is FIV?
 Feline Immunodeficiency Virus(FIV) is a virus that attacks the immune system of cats.
 There is no treatment or cure.
 FIV is a cat-only disease and cannot be transmitted to people or dogs.
 FIV+ cats should be kept indoors to prevent exposure to illness, sterilized and fed a balanced diet.
 They should be seen by a veterinarian at least once a year to ensure their ongoing good health.